Plant DetailShow Menu

 Description

-A spectacular and unique nandina, 'Plum Passion' is deep purplish-red when in new growth, deep green in summer and rich reddish-purple in fall and winter.
+N. domestica is a commonly cultivated, ornamental, upright evergreen shrub in the barberry family (Berberidaceae).
+'Plum Passion' is a rounded cultivar with deep purplish-red leaves when in new growth, turning deep green in summer and rich reddish-purple in fall and winter.
 Fruits may not form, especially on solitary shrubs, as cross-pollination is needed.
-Prefers moist, well-drained soils.
+All in all, 'Plum Passion' is a spectacular and unique addition to the garden.

 See this plant in the following landscape: